novnc/noVNC/README.md

 The `vnc.js` also includes other scripts within the `include` sub-directory.
 The `VNC_uri_prefix` variable can be use override the URL path to the directory that contains the `include` sub-directory.

+### Troubleshooting

+You will need console logging support in the browser.
+Recent Chrome and Opera versions have built in support.
+Firefox has a nice extension called "firebug" that gives console logging support.

+First, load the noVNC page with `logging=debug` added to the query string.
+For example `vnc.html?logging=debug`.

+Then, activate the console logger in your browser.
+With Chrome it can be activate using Ctrl+Shift+J and then switching to the "Console" tab.
+With firefox+firebug, it can be activated using Ctrl+F12.

+Now reproduce the problem.
+The console log output will give more information about what is going wrong and where in the code the problem is located.
+If you file a issue/bug, it can be very helpful to copy the last page of console output leading up the problem into the issue report.